How to manage stress: 12 tips from experts

 3. Prioritise sleep

 Prioritising sleep doesn’t begin as you get under the duvet – it starts in the evening.
 “It’s really important to make time to relax and wind down before bed, to eliminate some of the stress for the day,” says Lisa Artis, deputy CEO of The Sleep Charity.
-“You can do a number of things to relax – whether that’s having a warm bath, knitting, drawing, relaxation exercises, reading, or listening to music.
+“You can do several things to relax – whether that’s having a warm bath, knitting, drawing, relaxation exercises, reading, or listening to music.
 Some people find setting aside some time to write down feelings in a notepad is beneficial to clear the mind.”

 4. Assess your diet